What is paper making?

 Which age groups can take part?

 Children of all ages can take part in this workshop, so anyone from reception to year 6.
-We can even visit your nursery school children if you like!
+We can even organise a timetable to include nursery children too.

 How long does it take?

-It takes between 40 minutes to 1 hour to create recycled paper and if you fancy, we can even start the day with a whole school assembly.
+It takes between 40 minutes to 1 hour to create recycled paper and if you would like, we can even start the day with a whole school assembly.

 Whilst paper making is a great workshop to showcase your work for eco-schools and the environment, we have also visited many schools who have linked it to different topics.
-So far, these include poppy paper for Remembrance day, sweetie paper inspired by Charlie and the Chocolate Factory, Africa and the rainforest.
-We can even help you out during those busy times of year by making your Christmas, Easter or Mothers’ day cards for you.
+So far, these include poppy paper for Remembrance day, sweetie paper inspired by Charlie and the Chocolate Factory, African animals and the rainforest.
+We can even help you out during those busy times of year by making your Christmas, Easter or Mothers’ day cards.

-To learn more the history of paper making and sustainability, download these two free reports:
+To learn more about the history of paper making and sustainable paper making, download these two free reports:

 The children were given background information before carrying out the activity which ensured they understood the importance of the concept.
 Every child got to create their own piece of recycled paper and take it away with them!
 Every child was so enthused after the workshop and were all very proud to have created such a wonderful piece of recycled paper!
 Thank you, Christine

 Paper Making Workshop